ndcharles/ndcharles.github.io/_posts/2022-09-15-data-product-paxo.md

 - Python
 - Datawrapper

 On here, I use WordPress a lot to either whip up quick landing pages or just to test out something we need.
 I also use Google sites for landing pages.
-I recently ditched MailChimp for Sendy/AmazonSES as our email tool for the sake of flexibility in sending emails to different group of people at an affordable rate; at any time.
+I recently ditched MailChimp for Zoho emails (still taking a look at Sendy/AmazonSES) as our email tool for the sake of flexibility in sending emails to different group of people at an affordable rate; at any time.

 ## Managing Products
 My journey into product mnagement started here at PAXO.
 While building the new site I turned out to be the go-to person when it comes to testing features.
 I stepped further into having to create dataLayers for the site (as the analyst), and then putting other [data and product-related] things in place.